utkarshg6/helpful/Git.md

 - By specifying master as the "place" argument, we told git where the commits will come from and where the commits will go.
 - Since we specified both arguments, it totally ignores where we are checked out!

-### Pushing code specifying remote, source and destination
+### Pushing commits using the Refspec method

-- It can be done using the colon refspec method.
+- You can push commits specifying remote, source and destination

 ```zsh
 git push {remote} {source}:{destination}